fpserg/realme-mvp-v1/04_LI_PIPELINE.md

 - continuously updated;
 - free from interpretation and reflection.

-Every accepted Living Input appends to the Operational Record.
+Every accepted Living Input that changes or records the factual state of the current operational day appends to the Operational Record.

 The Operational Record is the authoritative source for operational history.